IshaSimran/cpnt260-a1/README.md

 - [GitHub Repo](https://github.com/IshaSimran/cpnt260-a1)

 The main goal of this site was to create a website for a client who is running an independent fitness program/business, and needs to be able to easily book new clients and interact with them.
-This site is also to be used for the client to be able to display all of what they offer.
+This site is also to be used for the client to be able to display all of what they are offering.

 ## Attributions